Student writing on chalkboard

 To be eligible for a High School Summer Institute, students should:

-• As an international student, have a TOEFL score of at least 90.
+• As an international student, have a TOEFL iBT score of at least 90 or an IELTS Academic score of at least 6.5.
 Additional guidelines for international students are available here.

 • Meet any prerequisites listed for the institute to which they are applying.